Biography of Michael S. Roth

 Under Roth, the University has opened the Allbritton Center for the Study of Public Life, and a new home for the College of Letters, Art History and the Career Center.
 He has overseen the launch of four new interdisciplinary colleges emphasizing advanced research and cohort building: the College of the Environment, the College of Film and the Moving Image, the College of East Asian Studies and the College of Integrative Sciences.
 Another new initiative, The Shapiro Creative Writing Center, brings together students and faculty seriously engaged in writing, while the Patricelli Center for Social Entrepreneurship builds capacity for developing organizations that address major social issues.

-Roth has overseen the most ambitious fundraising campaign in Wesleyan’s history and hopes to bring it close to its $400 million goal significantly ahead of schedule.
+Roth has overseen the most ambitious fundraising campaign in Wesleyan’s history.
+In June 2015 (a year ahead of schedule) the campaign surpassed its $400 million goal.
 Financial aid is the campaign’s highest priority.

 Roth’s Beyond the University has been a powerful tool for students, their families, faculty and policymakers who are wrestling with the future of higher education in America.
 The book has been assigned to pre-frosh and to boards of trustees, and Roth has continued to amplify its message in public speaking engagements across the country and in major media outlets.
 His call for a “pragmatic liberal education” is the cornerstone of his scholarship and his administrative work at Wesleyan.